yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

     **Good to Know**:
     - **The amount of loose assets has already been accounted for**.
     - This function is also entirely permissionless, so swaps or lp values can be sandwiched or otherwise manipulated.
+    - Users have the ability to specify their own `maxLoss` on withdraws.

     **Best Practice**:
     - Use the `_amount` parameter passed in rather than relying on .balanceOf(address(this) since idle has already been accounted for.
-    - **Any difference between the `_amount` parameter and the actual amount withdrawn will count as a loss and be passed on to the withdrawer.
-It may be preferred to revert for temporary issues such as liquidity constraints rather than pass on a loss**.
+    - **Any difference between the `_amount` parameter and the actual amount withdrawn will count as a loss and be passed on to the withdrawer.**
     - If your strategy is illiquid or can not always service full withdraws, you can limit the amount by overriding `availableWithdrawLimit` outlined below.

     **Example**: